 Knowledgeable and Strategic: Bernie brings to every project a unique combination of expertise in Clean Air Act issues with a strategic mindset that both forges an effective solution for today and lays the foundation for more cost effective solutions in the future.
 His experience, education, and training qualify him to navigate through complex technical and environmental policy issues.

 Innovative and Advocate: Throughout his 25+ year career in air quality management, Bernie has earned a reputation as an innovator and a strong advocate for his employers and clients.
 He has served in leadership positions representing business interests at all levels of government.

 Trainer and Translator: Air quality permitting and compliance has been described as more complex than the tax code.
 It’s filled with jargon and acronyms.
 Bernie will simplify rules and regulations to their basics and can help management understand how a source should prioritize and act.

-- Founded and operates the SO2 Project, a business stakeholder group that proactively interacts with IDEM on SO2 NAAQS and SIP issues and advocates policies for a cost-effective implementation of the 1-hour SO2 NAAQS.
+- Founded and operated the SO2 Project, a business stakeholder group which advocated industry positions on SO2 NAAQS and SIP implementation issues to IDEM and USEPA.

 - Developed and led the corporate air quality management and regulatory compliance program for Eli Lilly and Company, a Fortune 500 pharmaceutical research and manufacturing company.
 In his role, he advised corporate leadership, site management, and site staff on permitting, compliance and advocacy strategies and implementation.